Army officers killed fighting terror in Kashmir cremated in hometowns

 Major Anuj Sood was cremated will full military honours in Chandigarh.
 His family home is in adjacent Panchkula.
 The two were among the five security personnel, including a Jammu and Kashmir policeman, killed in a firefight with terrorists in Handwara in north Kashmir on Saturday night.
 Col Sharma is the second commanding officer of 21 RR to have been killed fighting terrorists.

-At the Purani Chungi cremation ground on Jaipur’s Ajmer Road, his wife Pallavi Sharma kept a brave face as his brother Piush Sharma lit the funeral pyre.
-She held tightly to the folded tricolour, removed from Col Sharma’s coffin and handed over to her for a while, as the ceremony progressed.
+At the Purani Chungi cremation ground on Jaipur’s Ajmer Road, his wife Pallavi Sharma kept a brave face as she lit the funeral pyre along with his brother Piush Sharma.
+She had earlier held tightly to the folded tricolour, removed from Col Sharma’s coffin and handed over to her for a while, as the ceremony progressed.
 As the body was placed on the pyre she fanned it gently with her ‘dupatta”.

 The pyre was lit as soldiers fired three volleys in a gun salute.
 Earlier, at the 61 Cavalry grounds, where wreaths were laid on Col Sharma’s coffin, Rajasthan Chief Minister Ashok Gehlot and South Western Army commander Lt Gen Alok Kler paid their respects.